CalculationTime

 ROI Calculator

-Calculate return on investment from amount invested, final value, extra costs and optional time held.
+Calculate return on investment from amount invested, final value, extra costs and optional time held, with a printable investment comparison record.

 Calculator